RyanCenal/RyanCenal/README.md

 - 👋 Hi, I’m Ryan Ceñal
 - 👀 I’m interested in learning about programming
-- 🌱 I’m currently learning Html, Css and Java script
+- 🌱 I’m currently learning Html, Css, and Java script
 - 💞️ I’m looking to collaborate on creating web developing and cyber security
-- 📫 How to reach me just contact me at my gmail acc. ryancenal100@gmail.com
+- 📫 How to reach me just contact me at my gmail account ryancenal100@gmail.com

 <!---
 RyanCenal/RyanCenal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.